sneakertack/crystallize/readme.md

 }
 */

+/* This section not implemented yet.
 // Exclusion of phrases.
 factorize(data, {exclude: ['is', 'has', 'state_of']}); // Assuming '_' delimiter.
 factorize(data, {exclude: ['is', 'has', 'stateOf']}); // Assuming camelCase delimiter. factorize(data, {exclude: ['is', 'has', ['state', 'of']]});
+*/
 ```

 ## Example Use Cases

-- Build your own Object Relational Mapper: Turn flat data from relational database tables into a more object-ey form.
+- Build your own Object Relational Mapper: Turn flat data from relational database tables into a nested form more appropriate for JS use. (caveat: likely to conflict if some of your relational table fields are JSON)